Obtaining Life Insurance If You Are 50+ And Have Multiple Sclerosis (MS)

 Being “postponed” is not the same as a decline.
 It simply means your application is put on hold until your condition improves or additional time has passed.

-Remember, applying for a term or permanent life insurance plan means you will probably also be given a medical exam unless you are specifically applying for no medical exam life insurance.
+Applying for a traditional term or permanent life insurance plan means you will also need to do a medical exam, unless you are specifically applying for no medical exam life insurance.